hpc-carpentry/hpc-shell/_episodes/04-wildcards-pipes.md

 instead of `>`, we will use `>>`.

 ```
-$ echo "We want to add this sentence to the end of our file" >> word_counts.txt
+$ echo "We want to add this sentence to the end of our file" >> line_counts.txt
-$ cat word_counts.txt
+$ cat line_counts.txt
 ```
 {: .language-bash}
 ```